Intimate Area OdorNon-invasive Treatment Guide

 Zero-Wound Thermolysis for Safe Odor Elimination

 Intimate area odor (perineal osmidrosis) originates from apocrine glands in the pubic hair-covered region.
-Given the special location and nursing difficulties of the perineal area, Dr. Liu Ta-Ju at Liusmed Clinic adopts "Non-invasive Thermolysis" as the first-choice treatment.
-This technique has the advantage of zero open wounds, achieving 70-80% odor reduction while reducing sweating by 80%, significantly lowering infection risks - the safest and most effective solution available.
+Given the special location and nursing difficulties of the perineal area, Dr. Ta-Ju Liu at Liusmed Clinic adopts "Non-invasive Thermolysis" as the first-choice treatment.
+This technique has the advantage of zero open wounds, achieving 70-80% odor reduction while reducing sweating by 80%, significantly lowering infection risks - a safe and effective solution.

 Table of Contents